testproject-io/python-opensdk/README.rst

 `TestProject <https://testproject.io/>`_ is a **Free** Test Automation platform for Web and Mobile.
 To get familiar with the TestProject, visit our main `documentation <https://docs.testproject.io/>`_ website.

 This SDK is a single, integrated interface to scripting with the most popular open source test automation frameworks.

 From now on, you can effortlessly execute Selenium and Appium native tests using a single automation platform that already takes care of all the complex setup, maintenance and configs.

 With one unified SDK available across multiple languages, developers and testers receive a go-to toolset, solving some of the greatest challenges in open source test automation.

 With this SDK, users save a bunch of time and enjoy the following benefits out of the box:

 * 100% open source and available as a [PyPI](https://pypi.org/project/testproject-python-sdk/) project.
+* 5-mins simple Selenium and Appium setup with a single [Agent](https://docs.testproject.io/testproject-agents) deployment.
-* Automatic test reports in HTML/PDF/Rest format (including screenshots!) and integration of test results on the fly to TestProject’s beautiful and collaborative reporting dashboards.
+* Automatic test reports in HTML/PDF format (including screenshots).
+* Collaborative reporting dashboards with execution history and RESTful API support.
+* Always up-to-date with the latest and stable Selenium driver version.
-* A simplified, familiar syntax for both web and mobile applications with 100% Selenium and Appium compatibility.
+* A simplified, familiar syntax for both web and mobile applications.
+* Complete test runner capabilities for both local and remote executions, anywhere.
+* Cross platform support for Mac, Windows, Linux and Docker.
-* Ability to store and execute tests locally in a code repository, without requirement to upload scripts to TestProject.
+* Ability to store and execute tests locally on any source control tool, such as Git.
-* Docker support, in addition to existing Mac, Windows, and Linux support.

 Getting started
 ---------------------------------